ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/dynamic-memory-allocator/3_implementing_a_dynamic_memory_allocator.md

 sudo apt install -y cmake ninja-build
 ```

 Then configure using CMake.
-We recomend a Debug build for the extra safety the
+You should use a Debug build for the extra safety the
 asserts bring.

 ```bash